Founded in 1509 but part of Oxford University since 1262, this small, select and elegant college is named after a 'brass nose', or a...

 Radcliffe Camera information

-The Radcliffe Camera is the quintessential Oxford landmark and one of the city's most photographed buildings.
-The spectacular circular library/reading room, filled with natural light, was built between 1737 and 1749 in grand Palladian style, and has Britain's third-largest dome.
-The only way to see the interior is to join one of the extended tours (£13; 90 minutes) of the Bodleian Library .
+The sandy-gold Radcliffe Camera is the quintessential Oxford landmark and undoubtedly one of the city’s most photographed buildings.
+This beautiful circular, columned library and reading room, filled with natural light and focused on the humanities, was built between 1737 and 1749 in grand Palladian style, and has Britain’s third-largest dome.
+The only way to see the interior is to join an extended 1½-hour tour (£14) of the Bodleian Library .